Jaturu/kea-docker/README.md

 --net=[new-network-name]
 ```

 Kea DDNS does not need to be run using IPVlan network.
-It can be bound using default docker bridge.
+It can be bound using default docker bridge with port forwarding.

 ### Ports

 When using multiple docker networks, you can bind specific ports to host for using bridged network and port binding.

-For security only used ports should be bound.

 List of available ports.

 Kea DHCP v4:
-- 67/tpc - Bulk Lease Querry
+- 67/tpc - Bulk Lease Query
 - 67/udp - DHCP port (Only Relay traffic will be forwarded)
 - 8000/tcp - Control Agent
 - 8001/tcp - High Availability communication

 Kea DHCP v6:
-- 547/tpc - Bulk Lease Querry
+- 547/tpc - Bulk Lease Query
 - 547/udp - DHCP port (Only Relay traffic will be forwarded)
 - 8000/tcp - Control Agent
 - 8001/tcp - High Availability communication